mendix/docs/content/en/docs/appstore/widgets/accessibility-helper.md

 ### 2.1 Drag and Drop Widgets Inside Accessibility Helper

 Since Accessibility Helper is a containment widget it will try to change the widgets inside it.
-Thus the user must drag and drop the widgets they want to change inside Accessibility Helper.
+Thus the user must drag the widgets they want to change inside Accessibility Helper.

 ### 2.2 Specify the Target Selector